-DATE: November 20, 2019
+DATE: October 13, 2023

-SUBJECT: Andrew W. Mellon Predoctoral Fellowship Nominations for 2020-2021
+SUBJECT: Andrew W. Mellon Predoctoral Fellowship Nominations for 2024-2025

 Andrew W. Mellon Predoctoral Fellowships (henceforth: Mellon Fellowships) are to be "awarded to students of exceptional ability and promise" who are pursuing a Ph.D. in the Kenneth P. Dietrich School of Arts and Sciences.
 The primary consideration in ranking nominees is therefore the nominee's promise of achieving scholarly distinction in their field.
-In recent years there have been circa 100 to 120 nominations for approximately 50 Mellon Fellowships.
+In recent years there have been over 100 nominations for approximately 50 Mellon Fellowships.
 Departments and programs eligible for Mellon Fellowships are:

-Humanities: Natural sciences: Social sciences: Classics Biological Sciences Anthropology Communication Chemistry Economics English Computational Biology History Political Science French Computational Modeling & History of Art & Architecture Simulation Sociology Hispanic Languages & Literatures Geology & Environmental Science Hispanic Linguistics Mathematics Linguistics Molecular Biophysics Music Neuroscience Physics & Astronomy Slavic Languages & Literatures Theatre Arts Psychology Statistics
+Humanities: Natural sciences: Social sciences: Classics Biological Sciences Africana Studies Communication Anthropology Chemistry English Computational Biology Economics Computational Modeling & French History History of Art & Architecture Simulation Political Science Geology & Environmental Science Hispanic Languages & Literatures Sociology Mathematics Hispanic Linguistics